All About Circuits

 Applications

-Friis equation is useful in calculating the signal power arriving at the receiver.
-However in actual situations, a signal is composed of different frequencies whereas Friis equation only uses one frequency.
-Friis equation provides a good approximation of the received signal power if the center frequency is high enough.
-This is because the difference in received power over the bandwidth at a high center frequency is too small to be significant.
+The Friis equation is useful in calculating the signal power arriving at the receiver.
+However, in actual situations, a signal is composed of different frequencies, whereas the Friis equation only uses one frequency.
+The Friis equation provides a good approximation of the received signal power if the center frequency is high enough.
+This is because the frequency variation across the signal bandwidth is a smaller fraction for high carrier frequencies.

 Further Reading